Lords of the Congregation

-The Lords of the Congregation (Lairds o the Congregatioun), originally styling themselves "the Faithful", were a group of Protestant Scottish nobles who in the mid-16th century favoured a reformation of the Catholic church according to Protestant principles and a Scottish-English alliance.
+The Lords of the Congregation (Lairds o the Congregatioun), originally styling themselves the Faithful, were a group of Protestant Scottish nobles who in the mid-16th century favoured a reformation of the Catholic church according to Protestant principles and a Scottish-English alliance.
+The Confederate Lords were nobles who opposed Mary, Queen of Scots, after she married the Earl of Bothwell.

 Historical events

-In December 1557 a group of Scottish lords opposed the marriage of the young Queen Mary of Scotland to the Dauphin of France (who became King Francis II of France from 1559 to 1560).
-The group signed the 'First Band' or Covenant to work to make Scotland Protestant.
+In December 1557 a group of Scottish lords opposed the marriage of Mary, Queen of Scots to the Dauphin of France (who became King Francis II of France from 1559 to 1560).
+The group signed the "First Band" or Covenant to work to make Scotland Protestant.
 The initial members were the Earl of Argyll, his brother Colin Campbell, the Earl of Glencairn, the Earl of Morton, and John Erskine of Dun, though others, such as William Douglas of Whittinghame quickly followed.

 Following religious riots in Perth, the Lords gained support and provided military help to John Knox in opposing the troops of Mary of Guise, who was the Regent of Scotland.
 They wrote letters to the French commanders, Henri Cleutin, and to Mary of Guise outlining their case on 22 May.
 The letter for Mary of Guise was placed on the cushion of her seat in the Chapel Royal of Stirling Castle.
-She found it and tucked it discretely into the pocket of her gown.
+She found it and tucked it discreetly into the pocket of her gown.

-In June, at Cupar Muir, in Fife, the Lords fielded enough military strength to face off a French and Scottish army jointly led by the Duke of Châtelherault (who as Regent had supported the French match) and by Henri Cleutin the French king's lieutenant.
+In June, at Cupar Muir, in Fife, the Lords fielded enough military strength to face off a French and Scottish army jointly led by the Duke of Châtelherault (who as Regent had supported the French match) and by Henri Cleutin, the French king's lieutenant.
 By July 1559 the Lords of the Congregation had taken Edinburgh.
 As Edinburgh Castle held out against them, the Lords withdrew under the terms of the truce of the Articles of Leith (25 July 1559).

 In September, Châtelherault, now joined by his son, the Earl of Arran, changed sides and became leader of the Congregation Lords.
+On 21 October 1559, the Lords issued a proclamation that Guise was no longer regent and should issue no more coins.

 Mary of Guise, who had earlier offered a degree of religious tolerance, maintained that their motives were secular in part.
 Queen Mary and King Francis wrote to her in November 1559, declaring that the lords were acting maliciously under the name and cloak of religion.
 French re-inforcements pushed the Lords and their Protestant army back to Stirling and Fife.

 By the Treaty of Berwick in February 1560 the Lords brought in an English army to resist the French troops.
 The armed conflict now centred on the Siege of Leith.
 After the death of the Queen Regent in June and the conclusion of hostilities at Leith by the Treaty of Edinburgh in July, the Scottish Reformation took effect in the Parliament of Scotland in August 1560.